-Today McDonald’s is the largest restaurant chain in Britain with more than 1,200 outlets.
-However the first restaurant in 1974 was a “disaster”.
-How did McDonald’s break the British market?
+McDonald’s is the largest restaurant chain in Britain with more than 1,200 outlets, but the first restaurant was a “disaster”.
+How did McDonald’s shake up the British market?

 McDonald’s was established by the McDonald brothers in California in 1940.
+The restaurant flourished on a format of fast service and a limited menu focused on hamburgers.
 Ray Kroc (1902 – 1984) began to expand the business through franchise agreements from 1953.

 The first branch in Britain was established at Woolwich, a London suburb, in November 1974.